-Kókkini Porta Rossa is the first house you see when you enter the Old Town from the Gate of St. John.
+Kókkini Porta Rossa is the first building you see when you enter the Old Town from the Gate of St. John.

 Locals call this gate the “Red Gate”, in memory of those who lost their lives defending it.

-A knight’s residence, with a small church dedicated to Saint John, the Gate's armoury and the garrison's food cellar once stood where the house currently stands.
+A knight’s residence, with a small church dedicated to Saint John, the Gate's armoury and the garrison's food cellar once stood where the hotel currently stands.

 It was the residence of the knight in charge of the Gate's garrison.

-When the Knights handed Rhodes over to the Turks in 1522, Turkish and (much later) Greek and Jewish families began sharing the big house.
+When the Knights handed Rhodes over to the Turks at the end of 1522, Turkish and (much later) Greek and Jewish families began sharing the big house.

 Their different origins, contrasting religions and bitter memories didn't stop them from living in harmony under the same roof and raising their children together.